 Beethoven’s Razumovsky Quartets

-In 1803 the Habsburg Empire and France were in a lull between wars and Beethoven was thinking of moving to Paris.
-He wrote the Eroica Symphony as a tribute to Napoleon Bonaparte, and then famously scratched out the dedication when Napoleon was declared Emperor of France.
-The interwar period turned out to be short-lived anyway, and Austria was soon fighting France again.
-The French Army occupied Vienna in 1805 and 1809, and the losses the Habsburgs suffered caused increasing inflation and the end of the 1,000-year-old Holy Roman Empire.
+In 1803 the Habsburg Empire and France were in a lull between wars, and Beethoven was thinking of moving to Paris.
+He wrote the Eroica Symphony as a tribute to Napoleon Bonaparte, and then famously scratched out the dedication when Napoleon declared himself Emperor of the French.
+The interwar period turned out to be short-lived, and Austria was soon fighting France again.
+The French Army occupied Vienna in 1805 and 1809, and the losses suffered by the Habsburgs caused increasing inflation—and, eventually, the end of the 1,000-year-old Holy Roman Empire.
 Incessant war with very few breaks weakened the Austrian Empire significantly until the Congress of Vienna in 1814.
-For Beethoven, however, while the wars were very disruptive, the constant military activity meant his style of brash, dramatic, unapologetically masculine music fit well with the public mood.
+For Beethoven, however, while the wars were very disruptive, the constant military activity made his style of brash, dramatic, unapologetically masculine music fit well with the public mood.

 “Beethoven was to live in Vienna for just over 34 years until his death.
 For the first half of that time, roughly, Vienna was a city at almost permanent war….
 Beethoven absorbed the drama, the tension, the danger, and it all left its mark on his music.”